 The Method is a technique that helps you let go of what’s bothering you

-The sort of things that come up in the day-to-day.
+The sort of thing that comes up in the day-to-day.
 Situations that happen at work, in your relationships, or with your finances.
 It can be anything.
 Nothing is too big or too little.

 It begins with this: Something happened, it’s bothering you, and you can’t let it go.

 Ever since your boss came down on you in the department meeting, you’ve been feeling down.
-You’ve worked so hard on your project, and your boss doesn’t seem to care.
+You’ve worked so hard on your project, and your boss doesn’t seem to recognize it.

 in a relationship

 You had a fight with your partner over what to have for dinner.
-You’re angry because it seems like you two always do what your partner wants to do.
+You’re angry because you two always seem to do what your partner wants to do.

 with your finances